cbcommunity/cbc-examples-and-tools/carbon_policy_replicator/README.md

 ## App Features

-* Copy Policies and rules from one Organization to any number of other Organizations across multiple environments
+* Replicate policies and rules from one organization to any number of other organizations across multiple environments
 * View multi-org policy and rule information from a single source
-* Compare Policy information between Organizations (coming in next release)
+* Compare Policy information between organizations (coming in next release)
 * Save and Load Policy information (coming in next release)

 <img width="900" alt="Screenshot 2023-03-16 at 12 33 28" src="https://user-images.githubusercontent.com/74309356/225590737-e36fac22-6dbf-4a29-9713-77d6e450632a.png">